sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 an understanding of the challenges facing social scientists who want to prepare themselves for a more data- intensive future in research.
-In response to this and the 2016 survey results, SAGE Publishing launched the SAGE Ocean initiative,<sup>1</sup> with the mission to support social science by equipping social scientists with the skills, tools, and resources they need to work with big data and new technology.
+In response to this and the 2016 survey results, SAGE Publishing launched the [SAGE Ocean initiative](https://ocean.sagepub.com), with the mission to support social science by equipping social scientists with the skills, tools, and resources they need to work with big data and new technology.